Quick Answer

 Ignoring Water Weight

-The first 1–3% of loss in any new programme is largely water weight, especially if you've reduced carbohydrate intake.
+The first 1–3% of loss in any new program is largely water weight, especially if you've reduced carbohydrate intake.
 This isn't "real" fat loss, but it does count in your percentage.
 Expect the rate to slow after the first 1–2 weeks.

 Comparing Across Different Time Periods